 Steve is employed by Oakland University as the Assistant Dean for Graduate Education and Lifelong Learning.
 He is responsible for graduate admissions, recruiting, graduate student services, and operations.
 Prior to that position at OU, Steve was the Director of Advancement Services for the Division of Development and Alumni Relations where he was responsible for gift accounting, board and executive reporting of development activities, maintaining the donor database, and division operations.
 Steve has a bachelor’s degree in English Literature from Oakland University, a master’s degree in Education Administration from Purdue University, and a Ph.D. in Education from Oakland University.
 He is blessed to be married 13 years to his partner in life and best friend – Michelle.
 They have two beautiful boys Caden (6) and Declan (3).

-Not only did JoAnne lose her mother-in-law to ovarian cancer, but her own mother has battled the disease five times since 1997.
-JoAnne believes her mom is not only a survivor, but a living miracle.
-The entire Purtan family is dedicated to raising awareness about the disease and the money needed for a more effective early detection.
+JoAnne and her family know the struggle of cancer all too well.
+Not only did she lose her mother-in-law to ovarian cancer, but her own mother battled the disease five times.
+The entire Purtan family is dedicated to raising awareness about the disease and the money needed for a more effective early detection method.

 While JoAnne knows how devastating cancer alone can be, she has a heart for those faced with the added burden of financial distress.
 That’s why she is so passionate about her role on the Board of Directors for the New Day Foundation.
 She looks forward to making a difference in people’s lives as they face such a heartbreaking time.
 JoAnne and her husband Eric are proud Spartans, both graduates of Michigan State University.
 They have two children, Lauren and Adam.

 Matt, a graduate of Wayne State University, is currently COO of JMA Services – servicing customer outreach needs in the financial service industry.
 Additionally Matt serves as President of the Loon Golf Resort.
 Matt has previously served on the St John Lutheran Church and School Foundation and is currently serving on the Harmon’s Heroes Foundation.
 Matt lives in Rochester Hills, Michigan.